Refinance Tax Deductions: What Refinancing Costs Are Deductible And How To Claim Them

 - Installing a central heating and cooling system

 Remember that only permanent additions or renovations count as capital home improvements.
 Repairs and aesthetic changes (like painting a bedroom) don’t count toward the overall value of your property.
-That means you cannot deduct anything if you use the money to make home repairs or small design changes.
-You also cannot deduct the interest on your cash-out refinance if you use the money for any other purpose, like paying off credit card debt or taking a vacation.
+This means you can’t deduct anything if you use the money to make home repairs or small design changes.
+You also can’t deduct the interest on your cash-out refinance if you use the money for any other purpose, like paying off credit card debt or taking a vacation.

 A swimming pool is a capital improvement to your home.
 This means that you can deduct all the interest on your total loan balance – that’s $100,000 after the refinance.
 However, you may pay off your credit card debt but then can only deduct the interest on your original balance – $80,000.
 This means you can only deduct 80% of the total interest you paid.